signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 cd; mkdir $HOME/usb-transfer; umask 022 $HOME/usb-transfer
 ```

-Attach the external drive and list all drives with fdisk.
+Attach the external drive into one of USB2 ports and list all drives with fdisk.
+Some drive adaptors eat a lot of power and you do not want to risk another USB device eating too much power on the USB3 bus.

 ```bash
 sudo fdisk -l